• Skip to primary navigation

 A bowl of roasted Brussels sprouts with cranberries.

-These are the best maple cranberry Brussels sprouts.
+These are the best maple cranberry Brussels sprouts!
 You will love how easy they are to make with fresh cranberries, balsamic vinegar and maple syrup.
-This healthy side dish is vegan, paleo and AIP and is perfect for Thanksgiving and Christmas.
+This healthy side dish is perfect for Thanksgiving and Christmas and is also vegan and gluten free.

 A bowl or roasted Brussels sprouts with cranberries and herbs and a tea towel beside it.